Waiting for Mortgage Servicer Response: How to Stay Calm and Get Results

 1. Document Your Communication

 Keep a record of all communication with your mortgage servicer.
 This includes dates, times, and key details of each interaction.
 If you’ve made a phone call, jot down the name of the representative you spoke with and a summary of the conversation.
 If you’ve sent an email or written a letter, keep copies for your records.
-This documentation will be helpful if there are any discrepancies or misunderstandings later on.
+This documentation will be helpful if any discrepancies or misunderstandings arise later

 2. Follow Up Regularly